-The Debby Ellis Writing Center offers one-on-one consulting for all student writers at Southwestern.
-The Center, located in Mood 306, is open for walk-ins Sunday through Thursday 7-10 p.m. and by appointment other times (see online scheduler).
-At the center of our mission and our methodology is conversation: writers sit down with consultants and discuss their work in progress, even if there is nothing yet on paper.
-Consultants are prepared to help with anything from assignment interpretation, to invention and idea-generating, to organization and sequencing of ideas, to citation style, document design and format, and final editing and proofreading.
+The Debby Ellis Writing Center offers one-on-one consultations to all student writers at Southwestern.
+The Center, located in Mood 306, is open for walk-ins during our regular hours.
+At the core of our mission and our methodology is conversation: writers sit down with consultants to discuss their works in progress, even if there is nothing yet on paper.
+DEWC consultants are prepared to help students with at all stages of the writing process, from assignment interpretation, to invention and idea-generating, to organization of ideas, to citation style, document style, format, final editing, or proofreading.

 Who works at the DEWC and how are they trained?

 The DEWC is staffed largely by students.
 Almost all of them have taken the upper-division English course “The Teaching of Writing,” taught by Dr. Piedmont-Martin.
 Some subject-area specialist consultants in Natural Sciences and Social Sciences have been trained through internships and mentoring by experienced consultants.
 All consultants participate in ongoing training and professional development.

 Will consultants know how to help my students?

 Our well-trained generalist consultants can do a great deal to help a writer, regardless of discipline.
 However, you can help them by writing clear, specific prompts.
 Please be very explicit about what kind of documentation style (APA, MLA, Chicago, etc.) you would like your students to use, and please be advised that the guidelines for all styles change frequently.
 You can also help us prepare for your students by sending us copies of sample papers, rubrics, or other writing guidelines.

 Can I get a report about my students’ visits to the DEWC?